 These included the Wolseley 1000, the Mini K and a strange Mini MK3 – a cross between a Riley Elf and standard Mini.

 The Wolseley 1000 was South Africa’s first mix-and-match Mini, mating the glitzy Wolseley front end – complete with the obligatory illuminated grille badge – to the standard Mini bodyshell.
 Well, almost standard – as can be seen in the above brochure image, the door featured ADO16-like opening quarterlights and wind-down windows, thanks to engineering input from BMC Australia.

 Sales began in September 1967, with a Mk2 version appearing in December 1968, featuring refinements similar to those introduced on the UK’s Mk2 Minis.
-However, in the latter half of 1969, Leyland South Africa (or Leykor) implemented a product rationisation programme that mirrored what was happening within the recently-formed BLMC back in the UK.
+However, in the latter half of 1969, Leyland South Africa (or Leykor) implemented a product rationalisation programme which mirrored what was happening within the recently-formed BLMC back in the UK.

-Presumably the intention was to combine a more modern appearance with greater luggage capacity, but whatever the reason, the resulting car can’t help but look decidedly odd to anyone familiar only with the standard Eurpoean versions of the car.
-During the 1970s, Leykor also produced standard-bodied Minis with either the rounded Mk3-style or the square-set Clubman front ends.
+Presumably the intention was to combine a more modern appearance with greater luggage capacity, but whatever the reason, the resulting car can’t help but look decidedly odd to anyone familiar only with the standard European versions of the car.
+During the 1970s, Leykor (later Leyland South Africa) also produced standard-bodied Minis with either the rounded Mk3-style or the square-set Clubman front ends.